Skip to Content

 kitchen with high chairs countertop and peninsula

-Other Essential Cleaning Techniques and Products
+Other Essential Marble Cleaning Techniques and Products

 kitchen with shaker cabinets pendant lights countertop window and island

 You can always clean marble countertops easily with these essential tips and tricks.
-From using the right cleaners to knowing just how much effort to put into it, we’ve got ya covered.
+From using the right cleaners to knowing just how much effort to put into it, we’ve got you covered.
 Get ready for shiny brilliance that’ll make your marble counters gleam.

 Household geniuses always know that baking soda is the perfect tool to feed your problem spots, especially when you plan to do a kitchen deep cleaning session.
 You can create a dirt-fighting paste with just a splash of water and some baking soda; make sure it’s thick enough to stay put.

 Get scrubbing with a soft sponge – don’t worry, it won’t do any damage – and rinse away the grime.
-Use this trick to remove even the toughest stains from your marble surfaces quickly and easily.
+Use this trick to remove even the toughest stains from your stone surfaces quickly and easily.

-Effective Solutions for Stubborn Stains and Scratches
+Effective Solutions for Marble With Stubborn Stains and Scratches

 kitchen with white countertop island and faucet

 Despite our best efforts, sometimes stains and scratches are unavoidable.
-These causes of headaches that are always on your marble countertop can ruin the look – but don’t stress.
+These causes of headaches always on your marble countertop can ruin the look – but don’t stress.
 There are solutions out there to help you restore the original beauty anyhow.
 So don’t throw in the towel just yet – you can bring back that aesthetic glow.

 Marble is softer than granite and not as durable; therefore, it’s usually used for pastry-making areas only. – Home Decorating For Dummies, Katharine Kaye McMillan, Patricia Hart McMillan